erg-lang/erg/doc/EN/syntax/type/19_bound.md

 # Type Bound

 Type bounds add conditions to type specifications.
 A function that realizes this is a guard (guard clause).
-This feature is available for function signatures, anonymous function signatures, as well as sieve types.
+This feature is available for function signatures, anonymous function signatures, as well as refinement types.
 Guards are written after the return type.

 ## Predicate